 “While the main plot of the novel is simple, the subplots are complicated as the characters become entangled in one another’s lives.
 Each of the 12 chapters has links to astrology and the astrological links of the characters according to their birth.
 Catton does not tie up all the loose ends leaving the reader to evaluate the evidence and decide was must have happened.
 The result is that a book with a seemingly simple plot is quite complex in depth and structure.”

 We spend our entire lives thinking about death.
 Without that project to divert us, I expect we would all be dreadfully bored.
 We would have nothing to evade, and nothing to forestall, and nothing to wonder about.
 Time would have no consequence.

 ❖ “Where to start!
 The structure of this epic story is sometimes so simple yet sometimes so complex, it does require a focused and dedicated read.
 I can’t begin to imagine the intellectual prowess it must have taken to put together.
-But I know from Catton’s The Rehearsal that she is a writer who doesn’t waste a word, so The Luminaries‘ multi-layered complexity/simplicity! was not a surprise.
+(Mind is blown.)
+But I know from Catton’s The Rehearsal that she is a writer who doesn’t waste a word, so The Luminaries‘ multi-layered complexity/simplicity over 832 pages was not a surprise.
 It’s fair to say I finished this knowing I had missed a lot of detail and in no way understood the true genius of this work.
 It’s clear this is going to enter the history books as a NZ classic.
 Hopefully one day I will have the patience and understanding to re-read it and truely appreciate it.” – Rachel

 ❖ “To my eternal shame I have attempted this book 3 times and it remains unfinished.
 This is a reflection on ME and my distractibility NOT the author.
 Don’t judge me ok!
 I have always enjoyed it as far as I’ve read it!
 Watching Eleanor Catton speak in Nelson in 2014 was just so good.
 One of my heroes, literary and otherwise.” – Suzy